renovatebot/renovate/docs/usage/docker.md

 #### Google Container Registry

-Assume you are running GitLab CI in the Google Cloud and are storing the Docker images in the Google Container Registry (GCR).
+Assume you are running GitLab CI in the Google Cloud, and you are storing your Docker images in the Google Container Registry (GCR).

 Access to the GCR uses a Bearer token based authentication.
+This token can be obtained by running `gcloud auth print-access-token`, which requires the Google Cloud SDK to be installed.

-The token for the build can be obtained by running `gcloud auth print-access-token`, which requires the Google Cloud SDK to be installed.
+It is also very important to note that this is a short-lived token ([60 minutes](https://stackoverflow.com/questions/50370714/google-cloud-bearer-token-expiry)) and thus storing it for subsequent builds in a variable (like you can do with the `RENOVATE_TOKEN`) is not an option.

-It is also very important to note that this is a short-lived token ([60 minutes](https://stackoverflow.com/questions/50370714/google-cloud-bearer-token-expiry)) and thus storing it repeated builds is useless.
+When running Renovate in this context the Google access token must be retrieved and injected into the `hostRules` configuration just before Renovate is started.

-When applying this to Renovate this all means the access token must be injected into the `hostRules` configuration just before Renovate is started.
+_This documentation gives **a few hints** on **a possible way** to achieve this end result._

-_This documentation only gives **a few hints** on **a possible way** to achieve this in this scenario_
+The basic approach documented here is that you create a custom image and then run Renovate as one of the stages of your project.
+To make this run independent of any user you should use a `Project Access Token` for the project and use this as the `RENOVATE_TOKEN` variable for Gitlab CI.
+See also: https://gitlab.com/renovate-bot/renovate-runner

 To get access to the token a custom Renovate Docker image is needed that includes the Google Cloud SDK.
-The Dockerfile can look like this:
+The Dockerfile to create such an image can look like this:

 ```Dockerfile
 FROM renovate/renovate:25.40.1